Luke1453/Rails_Student_Database/README.md

 * Student personal info is validated using validations
 * Each student can be assigned grades with one to many relation
 * Grades can be deleted

+Demo can be viewed in Rails Student Database.pdf file